SweeTango: Background

 SweeTango apples during harvest season in Wenatchee, Washington.

 Introduced in 1991 by the University of Minnesota, the Honeycrisp has become one of the most popular apple varieties in the United States.
 However, it is also notoriously difficult to cultivate and has a taste that fades after long storage.
 This has led to the search for hybrids that not only appeal to consumers but are also less costly for farmers to cultivate and last longer in storage.
 The Minneiska is a hybrid of two other apple varieties the university developed – the Honeycrisp and the Minnewashta (brand name Zestar!) – produced by the Minneiska tree.
 This new apple variety was given the brand name SweeTango.
 It was refined by University of Minnesota in 1999 from a grafted tree of 1988, and released in 2006.
 It became publicly available in 2007.

 The name is a registered trademark owned by University of Minnesota.
 In 2000, the new apple variety was known during development by the identifier MN 1914.
 It was created by University of Minnesota's plant development program at their Horticultural Research Center.

 Agriculture

-The Minneiska apple has a texture similar to its parents, the Minnewashta and Honeycrisp apples (its parents), with a slightly tart fall spicy citric quality.
+The Minneiska apple has a texture similar to its parents, the Minnewashta and Honeycrisp apples, with a slightly tart fall spicy citric quality.
 The concentrated flavors are "more complex than the Honeycrisp"; author Amy Traverso compared the apple's flavor to "spiced apple cider".